 Speaking in terse statements from the witness stand, a 15-year-old male testified that he first had sex with his eighth-grade teacher in her classroom at T.L.
 Handy Middle School in Bay City after school let out for the day around Christmastime of the 2012-2013 school year.

 “She asked me to stay after class,” said the teen during the preliminary examination of Sarah M. Raymo, held Wednesday, Jan.
 29, in Bay County District Court.
 “And then we started talking.
 And we laid down and watched a movie.
-And then we kissed.
+And then we kissed until all the signs of sexual arousal are evident.
 And I took my pants off and she took off her pants.”

 After being led into the courtroom from the Bay County Jail in an orange jumpsuit and shackles, the 31-year-old Raymo sat across the courtroom, not looking up at the teen.

 For most of his testimony, the teen answered the yes-or-no questions posed to him by Bay County Chief Assistant Prosecutor Nancy E. Borushko and defense attorney Matthew L. Reyes.